 There is a significant decreasing trend in total nitrogen concentration in the Annie Brook catchment from 2011 to 2017.

 Since 2009 programs led by GeoCatch and partners have focussed on reducing nitrogen and phosphorus entering the waterways.
 These programs included working with farmers to reduce fertiliser use, managing dairy effluent and completing fencing and re-vegetation in the riparian zone.
 Key achievements between 2009 and 2015 include:

 Ten landholders carried out soil testing and nutrient mapping to inform fertiliser decisions, assisting farmers to use only the phosphorus needed for the pasture growth required.

 One dairy effluent management plan was developed to support the re-use of dairy effluent, reducing nutrients entering the catchment waterways.

 Two landholders completed 5.7 km of riparian fencing and 1.5 ha of riparian re-vegetation with the aim to restore and protect riparian vegetation, prevent stock access, increase the absorption of nutrients and to reduce sedimentation and pollution.

-For the next three years management programs will continue to focus on reducing nutrients entering the Annie Brook catchment waterways under the Revitalising Geographe Waterways program.
+Management programs will continue to focus on reducing nutrients entering the Annie Brook catchment waterways under the Revitalising Geographe Waterways program.
 Implementation of best practice agricultural fertiliser management and dairy effluent management and targeted riparian management are key goals for this ‘intervention’ catchment.